nsedan/film-dazzle/README.md

 - Tablet was tested with Chrome developer tools.
 - Also, the site was tested on Firefox and Microsoft Edge.

+## Contribute
+All contributions are welcomed and encouraged.

+### Deploy your own
+To deploy this application on Heroku using GitHub and MongoDB follow this instruction:

+- Clone the repository.
+- Install the necessary dependencies using "pip3 install -r requirments.txt".
+- Get a API key from [OMDb](http://www.omdbapi.com/)
+- Get a API key from [YouTube Data API](https://developers.google.com/youtube/v3/getting-started)
+- Create a [MongoDB](https://www.mongodb.com/) database with the same naming conventions which can be found in app.py.
+- Create a file in the main directory called ‘env.py’ based on the ‘env.example.py’ and add all your environment variables.
+Don’t forget to add a secret key for your app.
+- Create a [Heroku](https://www.heroku.com/) app and connect it to your GitHub repo.
+In Heroku (App > Settings > GitHub) to complete the connection.
+- Add your environment variables here as well, on the “Config Vars” section.
+- Complete a commit, push it to GitHub and using ‘git push heroku master’ command push it to Heroku.

 ## Credits

 - To [w3shools](https://www.w3schools.com/)